FAQ for Master's Degrees

 - Yes.
 If circumstances warrant, you may defer your admission for up to one year.
 Please contact your Admissions Advisor to discuss this process.

-- If accepted as a degree-seeking student, you may be considered for a maximum of six transfer credits completed prior to the start of your Georgetown academic program.
+- You may transfer in up to six credits.
+You will need to be admitted before eligibility can be determined.
+If accepted as a degree-seeking student, you may be considered for a maximum of six transfer credits completed prior to the start of your Georgetown academic program.
 For more information, read the section for transfer students here.

 - All classes are held at the new campus location at 640 Massachusetts Ave., NW, Washington, DC.
 We are a part of the downtown neighborhood which also includes the Verizon Center and Walter E. Washington Convention Center.